 A-level results day – a day you’ve been working towards for at least two years, but probably been thinking about for a lot longer.
 Maybe you’ve got the results you expected and are off to the University you planned doing the course you wanted.
 Congratulations – you don’t need to read the rest – go off and enjoy your day!
 But what about those of you who didn’t?
 What about those of you who are sat here without the grades you wanted?
 Or even have no idea what you want to do with your life, and no idea what course to do.
 Or even what to do if you fail A levels altogether?
 This post is for you.
 A-Level results day was one of the worst of my life.
 I got much lower grades than I expected-I effectively failed the second year and the first year’s grades carried me through.
 I was too embarrassed to even call my parents.
 I felt I had let them down.
 I knew if I had applied myself I was capable of more, but I had gotten bored during the second year and had done no way near enough work.
 I even slept through one of my exams as I knew I couldn’t do it, and you weren’t allowed to leave early.
+I’m not proud of this – I’m just telling you how it is!

 It’s not the end of the world